Vauquelin-class destroyer: Service

 Kersaint, Vauquelin, and Maillé Brézé were initially assigned to the 2nd Squadron (2^{e} Escadre), based in Brest while the other three were sent to the 1st Squadron (1^{e} Escadre) in Toulon.
 All six ships were consolidated in the 1st Squadron in October 1934.
 After the start of the Spanish Civil War in July 1936, Kersaint and Cassard were among the ships assigned to evacuate French citizens from Spain and later to patrol the surveillance zones assigned to France.
 After September most of the contre-torpilleurs and destroyers in the Mediterranean were assigned these tasks on a monthly rotation as part of the non-intervention policy.

 On 27 August 1939, in anticipation of war with Nazi Germany, the French Navy planned to reorganize the Mediterranean Fleet into the Forces de haute mer of three squadrons.
 When France declared war on 3 September, the reorganization was ordered and the 3rd Light Squadron, which included the 5th and 9th Scout Divisions (Division de contre-torpilleurs) with all of the Vauquelin-class ships, was assigned to the 3rd Squadron.
 The ships of the 9th Scout Division were assigned to escort duties in the Western Mediterranean in early October, although they occasionally escorted ships in the Atlantic as well.
 Cassard was detached for several months to help search for German commerce raiders and blockade runners in the Atlantic.
 Vauquelin and Maillé Brézé escorted a pair of cruisers to Dakar, French West Africa, in October and then escorted a convoy back.

-In April 1940 the 5th Scout Division with Le Chevalier Paul, Tartu and Maillé Brézé was tasked to escort convoys between Scotland and Norway.
+In April 1940 the 5th Scout Division with Chevalier Paul, Tartu and Maillé Brézé was tasked to escort convoys between Scotland and Norway.
 Beginning in mid-April they escorted two French troop convoys to Harstad and Namsos.
 Maillé Brézé was lost on 30 April after a torpedo accident at Greenock, Scotland.
 The remaining ships rejoined their sisters at Toulon at the end of May in anticipation of Italy joining the war.
-Four days after the Italians declared war on 10 June, Tartu, Cassard and Le Chevalier Paul were among the ships ordered to bombard targets in Vado Ligure.
+Four days after the Italians declared war on 10 June, Tartu, Cassard and Chevalier Paul were among the ships ordered to bombard targets in Vado Ligure.
 Little damage was inflicted despite the expenditure of over 1,600 rounds and two Italian MAS boats that attempted to intervene were only lightly damaged by the French.